favourch/Notes-blog/docs/USMLE/Immunology/Type IV hypersensitivity reaction.md

 ---
 # Examples
-- Skin tests
+- <span style="background:rgba(240, 200, 0, 0.2)">Skin tests</span>
-	- Candida skin test (to test the immune function of T cells)
+	- <span style="background:rgba(240, 200, 0, 0.2)">Candida skin test (to test the immune function of T cells)</span>
+		- A diagnostic test in which Candida albicans antigen is injected intradermally to the arm.
+The injection site is examined 48 hours later. <span style="background:rgba(240, 200, 0, 0.2)">Induration ≥5 mm in diameter is considered a positive reaction and indicates prior exposure to antigen and an intact immune response mediated by T cells.</span>
+		- This test requires patients to have encountered Candida before.
+Luckily, **nearly everyone** encounters Candida at some point in their lives.
 	- Mantoux tuberculin skin test for latent tuberculosis

 ---